Website design and development contract: developer's version

 A developer is likely to take into account that these things happen.
 An inexperienced client may not.
 Minor problems on small projects are unlikely to be problems.
 On larger projects, they can cost both sides much more.

-This contract has been written to protect the developer from problems that arise during a project that are outside his or her control, but which impact on delivery.
+This contract has been written to protect the developer from problems that arise during a project that are outside his control, but which impact on delivery.
 It provides the legal, contractual terms for an agreement, and a framework for the project that makes it clear exactly what obligations each party has.
 It reduces the risk of misunderstandings and possible disputes that arise so commonly in this area of work.

 This document is suitable for medium sized and large projects, where the scope most likely includes a number of stages, such as design, implementation and extensive testing and revision, and therefore where risks are higher.
 You are likely to be developing a site with unique functionality or a web-based application.